TechHamara/bolt-cli/DOCUMENTATION.md

 public class MyExtension extends AndroidNonvisibleComponent { ... }
 ```

-Rush parses and packages these xml parameters directly inside `component_build_infos.json` so they compile perfectly during final APK generation.
+Bolt parses and packages these xml parameters directly inside `component_build_infos.json` so they compile perfectly during final APK generation.

 ---

 ## ❓ FAQ (Frequently Asked Questions)

-### **Q: Do I need to uninstall ant or other build tools to use Rush?**
+### **Q: Do I need to uninstall ant or other build tools to use Bolt?**

-**A:** No. Rush runs completely independently and will not conflict with other development tools installed on your machine.
+**A:** No. Bolt runs completely independently and will not conflict with other development tools installed on your machine.

 ### **Q: Why am I getting "cannot find symbol" errors for UsesXmls/XmlElement?**